 Jack wants me to stay longer than the time the moms allowed for me to be in New York.
 I’m reluctant to manipulate the moms.
 Instead, we agree he will spearhead the reforms and work with Andy on the portraits and multi-media exhibition about Jace’s Place.
 I’ll remain in constant contact from Iowa.

 “Do you want to go back to Iowa with me?
-I can come back here eventually but I love my family too much to want to leave them now.”
+We can come back here eventually but I love my family too much to want to leave them now.”

 He opens his mouth to speak, but nothing comes out.
 His eyes get wide.
 Jace tells me that Jack has regressed and needs me to take him home.